fgpv-vpgf/rcs/readme.md

-GET /doc/[lang]/[smallkey] | Retrieves a single configuration fragment GET /docs/[lang]/[smallkey]{,[smallkey]} | Retrieves multiple configuration fragments PUT /register/[smallkey] | Stores a configuration fragment
+GET /doc/[lang]/[smallkey] | Retrieves a single configuration fragment GET /docs/[lang]/[smallkey]{,[smallkey]} | Retrieves multiple configuration fragments PUT /register/[smallkey] | Stores a configuration fragment DELETE /register/[smallkey] | Deletes a configuration fragment

 The RAMP client is intended to call the GET driven endpoints for dynamically loading layers.
 These functions are intended to be extensible and also allow for the retrieval of generic configuration as well.

-The data catalogue is intended to call the PUT endpoint for storing data.
-Currently it will accept ESRI feature service endpoints and WMS endpoints.
+The data catalogue is intended to call the PUT and DELETE endpoints for storing data.
+Currently registration will accept ESRI feature service endpoints and WMS endpoints.

 Full specifications of the service are still in development please see the [current draft specification](https://github.com/RAMP-PCAR/RCS/blob/master/contract.md)